OneLab - Future Internet Testbeds

 Icarus Nodes in the testbed

-USRP nodes
+USRP devices

 Some nodes are equipped with USRP devices from ETTUS to run SDR-based experiments such as spectrum analyzer or 4G/5G OpenAirInterface scenarios.
 All these devices can be remotely-controlled through the ust/uon/uoff utilities.

-Currently, our deployment features the following types of USRP devices : USRP B210, USRP N210, USRP 2, and USRP 1 (see detailed mapping in the table below).
+Currently, our deployment features the following types of USRP devices :

 Make sure to read the additional notes below that cover some specifics of these devices.